Poketnans/simple-redux-store-hook/README.md

 On the modules to center dispatch and thunks using on the same\
 place and construct functions that mirrors `actions` names to\
-finaly return them on a object:
+finaly return them in an object:

 ### _hook.js_